fajrCode/fajrCode/README.md

-### Hi there, I'm Fajri Arvandi 👋👋
+## Hi there, I'm Fajri Arvandi 👋👋

 ![Profile Views](https://komarev.com/ghpvc/?username=fajrCode)
 [![LinkedIn](https://img.shields.io/badge/--linkedin?label=LinkedIn&logo=LinkedIn&style=social)](https://www.linkedin.com/in/fajri-arvandi/)

-A 24-year-old muslim man that interested in technology, nice to meet you.
-Let's learn or build something useful together.
+Welcome to my GitHub profile!
+I am a passionate developer focused on creating impactful solutions.
+I enjoy working on backend development and am always eager to learn new technologies.
+Feel free to explore my repositories and reach out if you have any questions or collaboration ideas!
+Nice to meet you guys, let's learn or build something useful together. 🤗

 ### 📋 Current Activity